 This page collects interactive statistics demos that I have created for teaching, outreach, and self-guided learning.

 The goal of these demos is to make statistical ideas easier to see, manipulate, and discuss.
-Most of them are designed to run directly in the browser, with no login required.
-They are intended as conceptual companions to lectures, problem sets, and formal derivations, rather than as replacements for mathematical arguments.
+Most of them run directly in the browser, with no login required.
+They are intended as conceptual companions to lectures, activities, problem sets, and formal derivations, rather than as replacements for mathematical arguments.

 How to use these demos